Shane Jones forestry dispute: It's not about politics, it's about you says frustrated logger

 "Nobody at that function the other night did anything wrong and he's coming out fighting like a mongrel.
 Well, tell him to put his boxing gloves on.
 I'm waiting for him."

-Cox, who now writes on forestry for the machinery and truck sales publication Deals on Wheels, said he said the forestry industry had made considerable changes in its recent history which deserved recognition.
+Cox, who now writes on forestry for the machinery and truck sales publication Deals on Wheels, said the forestry industry had made considerable changes in its recent history which deserved recognition.
 It also needed a long-reaching industry-wide plan, which he didn't see in the current push to plant a billion trees.

 He said it included understanding workforce pressures and putting in place long-term solutions.
 "We can't get people into the industry now."